mnguyen0226/coding-interview/README.md

 ### :heavy_check_mark: Red-Black Tree

 - About:
-  - Red-Black Tree is a type of self-balance binary tree.
+  - Red-Black Tree is a type of self-balanceing binary seach tree.
+Each node has an extra bit, which represents its color red or black.
   - Properties that ensure the tree's height maintains at `O(log(n))`
-    - Every node is colored either red or black.
+    - _Root Property:_ The root is black.
-    - Root of the tree is black.
+    - _External Property:_ Every external node is black.
-    - All leaves are black.
+    - _Red Property:_ The children of a red node is black.
-    - Both children of a red node are black, ie, there can't be consecutive red nodes.
+    - _Depth Property:_ All external nodes have the same black depth.
-    - All simple paths from a node to descendant leaves contain the same number of black nodes.
+    - Insertion: Any newly added node is red. but we have to rebalance the tree again so there be no consecutive red node if the parent of the new node is red.
-  -
+- Implementation: C, C++
-- Implementation:
+- Operations:

 - :runner::clock1230: Time Complexity - Worst Case:
-  - Access:
+  - Access: `O(log(n))`
-  - Search:
+  - Search: `O(log(n))`
-  - Insert:
+  - Insert: `O(log(n))`
-  - Remove:
+  - Remove: `O(log(n))`

 ### :heavy_check_mark: AVL Trees - Self-Balanced Trees